storybuilder-org/StoryCAD/docs/Tabs.md

 Tabs allow you to easily switch between different sections of a form, rather than having to navigate through multiple separate pages or windows.
 A tab organizes and groups related information. <br/>

-In some cases (and particularly if you resize the StoryBuilder window smaller) not all tabs will show.
+In some cases (and particularly if you resize the StoryCAD window smaller) not all tabs will show.
 In that case  the tabs will form a carousel you can scroll left or right by using the left or right arrows that appear at the edges of the tab area. <br/>

 ![](Tabs.png)